rBiblia/rbiblia-web/README.md

 ## Development

-Please refer to [docs](https://github.com/rBiblia/rbiblia-web/tree/master/docs) folder where you can find materials which will help you to develop locally.
-Please keep in mind that there is still a lot to do here (especially in the documentation part).
-It is recommended to text directly to Rafał in order to get instructions on how to build project locally (use [contact form](https://kontakt.toborek.info)).
+Refer to the [official wiki](https://github.com/rBiblia/rbiblia-web/wiki) where you can find tutorials which will help you to develop locally.

 ## Technical talk